huangsam/chowist/README.md

 ## TODO list

-For this leg of the project, the focus is to make the app efficient and resilient to failure.
+For this leg of the project, the focus is to make the app clean, elegant and resilient.
 Here are the remaining tasks:

 - Create documentation for REST API with wiki or doc software
 - Create unit tests and model helpers as necessary
-- Enable Continuous Integration
-- Optimize Sinatra's routing logic

 Some goodies would include the following:

-- Create 404, 503, ... custom pages for Sinatra
 - Enable a custom domain like www.ciscochef.com
 - Enable API keys
 - Refine UI/UX of homepage via CSS